Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Does a property price drop look likely in Congo-Brazzaville as of 2026?

-As of early 2026, the likelihood of a broad property price drop in Congo-Brazzaville is low, though localized declines in the high-end expat segment or poorly located areas remain possible.
+As of early 2026, the likelihood of a broad property price drop in Congo-Brazzaville is low, mainly because mortgage use is so limited that there is no credit-fueled bubble to burst.

-The plausible price change range over the next 12 months is roughly minus 5% to plus 5% for mainstream titled homes, with high-end expat-facing properties potentially seeing minus 10% to flat if corporate demand softens.
+For the next 12 months in Congo-Brazzaville, a plausible range is roughly -5% to +5% for mainstream titled homes, with high-end expat-facing stock potentially seeing -10% to flat if corporate leasing demand softens.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Congo-Brazzaville.